openstack-archive/tuskar-ui/docs/install.rst

    OpenStack server to change them.)
 -  ``TUSKAR_ENDPOINT_URL`` should point to the Tuskar server you configured.
 It normally runs on port 6385.
--  ``NOVA_BAREMETAL_CREDS`` is a dictionary of settings for connecting to Nova Baremetal.
-This information is normally gathered from Keystone's service catalog, but a common configuration with Tuskar and friends is to have Nova Baremetal reachable only from certain machines, so the credentials are held separately right now.
+-  ``REMOTE_NOVA_BAREMETAL_CREDS`` is optional.
+It's a dictionary of settings for connecting to a remote Nova Baremetal.
+If not set, this information is gathered from Keystone's service catalog, but a common configuration with Tuskar and friends is to have Nova Baremetal reachable only from certain machines, so the credentials are held separately right now.
 The ``user``, ``password``, and ``tenant`` settings will very likely match those of Keystone, and ``auth_url`` may also be the same.